Child Custody Tips for After a West Virginia Divorce

 Show a United Front

 Though you may not be married anymore, your ex-spouse will be in your life if he/she is the other parent to your children.
 That’s why it is necessary to agree on the rules and show a united front when it comes to parenting your children.
-Make sure you both know what the Summer bedtime schedule looks like, if your kids are allowed to be out alone, or if you have a child who is grounded at one house, to be grounded at the other to show unity.
+Make sure you both know what bedtime schedules look like, if your kids are allowed to be out alone, or if you have a child who is grounded at one house, to be grounded at the other to show unity.

-While Summer is more relaxed than term time, arguments are inevitable if one parent lets the kids get away with more than the other parent allows.
+While warmer months like summer are more relaxed than term time, arguments are inevitable if one parent lets the kids get away with more than the other parent allows.
 Even worse, this can cause your children to play you off against one another.
 That’s a spiral no co-parent wants to deal with.